Skip to main content

 NUIN 480 Circuits and Systems for Motor Control (M. Bevan)

-1 unit; offered alternate years; next offered Winter or Spring 2025
+1 unit; offered alternate years; next offered TBD

 The overarching question that NUIN 480 will address is: "How do specific circuits within the nervous system movement regulate movement?"
 The course will be delivered by 14 world-leading experts in their respective fields and is a combination of didactic teaching and discussion of key papers.
 Each session will run for 90 minutes to two hours.
 The course is open to NUIN and BME students.
 Postdoctoral scientists may also participate in the course.
 Sessions will comprise 30 minutes of didactic teaching followed by trainee-led presentation and faculty-guided discussion of one to two key papers.
 In addition, each of the five themes covered will incorporate a general discussion of the circuitry and principles under consideration.
 Grades will be based on class participation, and a 2,500–word final paper (of the student’s choosing) on motor control mechanisms.